svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_llm_assistant.md

 Over the years, I've devoured productivity books and experimented with every app under the sun, from GTD to Timeboxing, and from Wunderlist to Motion.
 Despite my efforts, something always felt off. 📚✖️

-One day I saw a [tweet](https://x.com/MilesCranmer/status/1738222999063650474?s=20) from Miles Cranmer about his Notion&Langchain project.
+One day I saw a [tweet](https://x.com/MilesCranmer/status/1738222999063650474?s=20) from Miles Cranmer about his Notion & LangChain project.
-That's when a lightbulb went off 💡: what I need is a super "narrow" LLM-powered assistant, fine-tuned just for me!
+That's when a lightbulb went off 💡: I need is a super "narrow" LLM-powered assistant, fine-tuned just for me!
 Imagine an assistant that knows only 2-3 tasks but executes them with unparalleled precision, because it knows you!

 ## 🛠️ Building the Dream Assistant